 Exams. will be given roughly every 5 weeks.
 These will weigh most heavily towards your class grade.
 The final exam will be comprehensive, but will emphasize the last 5-6 weeks of material.

 Disruptions.
-You can ask questions during class and even snicker when I tell a joke, but don't interfere with the learning of the students around you.
+You can ask questions during class and even murmur "lame" when I tell a joke, but don't interfere with the learning of the students around you.
 Don't habitually walk in too late.
 Do not use cell-phones and don't text in class.
-If you really think you can take notes better on a laptop then in a notebook, then you can.
-But if it distracts the class, I'll ask you to stop.
+If you really think you can take notes better on a laptop then in a notebook, then see me.
+If it distracts the class, I'll ask you to stop.
 In general, do not disrupt the class or you may be asked to leave.

 Cheating. will not be tolerated.
 During tests, do not use outside references like laptops, textbook, or notes UNLESS I explicitly allow them.
 Do not look at another person's quiz or exam while you are taking one.
 Do not make it easy for another person to see your answers - if anything shield your answers.
 Do not share calculators during an exam unless you check with me.
 Do not store equations in your calculators.
 The penalty for cheating is as severe as a zero score for the quiz or exam.

 Calculators.
-I encourage you to use a calculator in this class.
-But instead of storing functions in the memory of your calculator, store them in the memory in your brain.
+I encourage you to use a simple calculator in this class.
+Do not use a cell phone app.
+Do not store functions in the memory of your calculator if you wish to use it for tests.
 If you do not submit your calculator to me for an inspection when asked you will be denied the right to use one.

 Tutoring. is available from Physics, Engineering, and Math.
 (Physics tutors usually work on Thursdays from 7-9 PM in SA116.)
 Listen for a confirmation in class.
 Of course, you are also welcome to drop by during my office hours.